LBMC/qY2H-Affinity-Ladder/README.md

 You can remove the background of the system by selecting `Remove negative Control`.
 Unchecking this option is useful to monitor the contribution of the background in your experiment.
 This information is helpful especially for the weakest interactors.

-As the sensitivity of the system may vary from one batch of yeast to an other, you can 'normalize' (to 1) the BFP signal using an `internal reference`.
+As the sensitivity of the system may vary from one batch of yeast to an other, you can 'normalize' (to 1) the BFP signal using an `Internal Reference`.
 This will allow you to better compare various experiments.
+We recommend to use the strongest interaction as Internal Reference.

 ![Controls](/doc/Select_Controls.jpg)